Mental Health Outcomes in Criminal Matters – You Need a Mental Health Lawyer

 Detention in a Forensic Mental Health Facility

 Being found to be unfit to plead, or being found not guilty by reason of mental illness, will both result in the person being detained in a mental health facility.
+A mental health lawyer can assist you here, too.

 The Local Court, however, has a wide discretion available to it to discharge a person into the community, usually on condition of compliance with a specific treatment plan, where a Magistrate is of the view that it is more appropriate to have a person treated for their illness, condition or disorder as opposed to imposing criminal sanctions, penalties and sentences.